 Marubeni strives to keep up with industry trends, including through membership of the Association for the Safety of Imported Food, Japan and the Japan Food Hygiene Association.
 At the same time, to improve our technology, we have been working in partnership with an external specialist organization since 2004, accumulating expertise on food safety and hygiene management.
 In particular, to ensure the safety of imported agricultural, livestock, and marine produce, as well as processed food products, we gather information and check safety ourselves.
 Furthermore, depending on product characteristics and risks, we may have external specialists perform plant inspections of local suppliers.

-Twice annually we hold seminars on selected topics and issues related to food safety, such as ensuring safety of food product imports.
-In the year ended March 31, 2020, we invited an external expert to hold a seminar on the revised Food Sanitation Act in Japan.
+To ensure that employees receive appropriate training and that relevant information is shared, the Food Division holds internal Group training for all newly assigned employees twice annually, and quarterly Group compliance liaison meetings with Group companies.
+We also hold seminars twice annually on selected topics and issues related to food safety, such as ensuring the safety of food product imports.
+In December 2019, we invited an external expert to hold a seminar on the revised Food Sanitation Act in Japan.
 Group companies and suppliers were invited to participate in the seminar as part of our efforts to raise awareness of food safety.

 Participation in Food Safety Initiatives and Associations, etc.

 Marubeni aims to provide safe, reliable food products and ingredients, and to maintain and improve quality management functions.
 To achieve this, Marubeni Group companies participate in the activities of the following external organizations with the goals of gathering information and exchanging opinions.

 Japan Food Additives Association